Sports in Chicago: Other sports

-Chicago is home to the Chicago Force of the Independent Women's Football League, as well as the Chicago Bliss of the Legends Football League.
+Chicago is home to the Chicago Blitz of the X League.

 The Chicago area has also played host to the WWE's WrestleMania multiple times, most recently for WrestleMania 22.
 Five-time world champion CM Punk is a Chicago native who still lives in the city.

 Chicago has also hosted major professional wrestling matches, including WrestleMania 22, and several other pay-per-view events, such as Money in the Bank in 2011, Extreme Rules in 2012, and WWE Payback in 2013.
 The northwest suburb of Hoffman Estates hosted All In in 2018, the first U.S. wrestling event not sponsored by WWE or the now-defunct WCW in 25 years to have sold more than 10,000 tickets.
 This event was the springboard for the creation of All Elite Wrestling (AEW) several months later.
 AEW would run two historically significant shows in the Chicago area in 2021.
 The first, The First Dance, was held at the United Center on August 20.
 During this show, CM Punk debuted for AEW, marking his first appearance as an active wrestler since his acrimonious departure from WWE in 2014.
 Then, during Labor Day weekend on September 5, the All Out pay-per-view saw AEW visit the same Hoffman Estates venue that had hosted All In.
 During this event, Punk wrestled his first match since his WWE departure, defeating Darby Allin.
 At the time, All Out was the most-purchased AEW PPV, and according to veteran wrestling journalist Dave Meltzer was the most-bought non-WWE professional wrestling PPV in history.

 Starting just off Navy Pier is the Chicago Yacht Club Race to Mackinac, a 333 mi offshore yacht race held each July.
 It is the oldest annual freshwater distance race in the world.
 2015 marks the 107th running of the "Mac".

 Chicago is home to two all-female roller derby leagues; Chicago Outfit Roller Derby and Windy City Rollers of the Women's Flat Track Derby Association.
 As of November 2013, Windy City is ranked 8th worldwide out of over 175 WFTDA members, hosted the WFTDA Championship in 2010, and play their home games at UIC Pavilion.

 The Chicago area is also home to the Chicago Red Hots, an amateur roller derby club affiliated with USA Roller Sports under the US Olympic Committee, who play at the Cicero Stadium.
 The Red Hots participated in the 2013 National Championship where they placed 4th in the nation.

 The city is also home to the Chicago Patriots Gaelic Football Club.